Learning Multimodal VAEs through Mutual Supervision: Introduction

 \section{Introduction}

 Modelling the generative process underlying heterogenous data, particularly data spanning multiple perceptual modalities such as vision or language, can be enormously challenging.
 Consider for example, the case where data spans across photographs and sketches of objects.
 Here, a data point, comprising of an instance from each modality, is constrained by the fact that the instances are related and must depict the \emph{same} underlying abstract concept.
 An effective model not only needs to faithfully generate data in each of the different modalities, it also needs to do so in a manner that preserves the underlying relation between modalities.
-Learning a model over multimodal data thus relies on the ability to bring together information from quite idiosyncratic sources in such a way as to overlap on aspects they relate on, while remaining disjoint otherwise.
+Learning a model over multimodal data thus relies on the ability to bring together information from idiosyncratic sources in such a way as to overlap on aspects they relate on, while remaining disjoint otherwise.

 \Glspl{VAE}~\citep{standardVAE} are a class of deep generative models that are particularly well-suited for multimodal data as they employ the use of \emph{encoders}---learnable mappings from high-dimensional data to lower-dimensional representations---that provide the means to combine information across modalities.
-They can also be adapted to work on data with instances missing for some modalities; a consequence of the difficulties inherent in obtaining and curating heterogenous data.
+They can also be adapted to work in situations where instances are missing for some modalities; a common problem where there are inherent difficulties in obtaining and curating heterogenous data.
 Much of the work in multimodal \glspl{VAE} involves exploring different ways to model and formalise the combination of information with a view to improving the quality of the learnt models (see \cref{sec:related}).